healthcare-and-life-sciences/ins-products-grid/README.md

 9. Click on **App Launcher** → Search for “FlexCards”

 10. 1.
 Navigate to the recently installed FlexCard in the list view

-   2. Open the FlexCard
+   11. Open the FlexCard

-   3. Click **Activate** and select the appropriate Publish Options
+   12. Click **Activate** and select the appropriate Publish Options

    4. For more information regarding activating FlexCards, please see this article: https://help.salesforce.com/s/articleView?id=sf.os_activateconfigureand_publish_flexcards_24744.htm&type=5

 11. Add the installed FlexCard to the lightning page layout of your choosing.

-12. 1.
+15. 1.
 Refer to the following articles for more information regarding adding FlexCards to a Lightning or Experience page:

     2. 1. https://docs.vlocity.com/en/Add-a-FlexCard-to-a-Lightning-Page.html
        2. https://docs.vlocity.com/en/Add-a-FlexCard-to-an-Experience-Page.html

-13. Add

-14. Add

 ------